akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 The **least recently used** passivation strategy passivates those entities that have the least recent activity when the number of active entities passes a specified limit.
-The configurable limit is for a whole shard region and is divided among the active shards in each region.
+The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
 Configure automatic passivation to use the least recently used passivation strategy, and set the limit for active entities in a shard region:

 @@snip [passivation least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-recently-used type=conf }